 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a Licensed Physical Therapist and Physical Therapist Assistant - By Exam is \$118.95.
-The cost of licensure for a Licensed Physical Therapist and Physical Therapist Assistant - By Endorsement is \$118.95.
-The cost of licensure for a Licensed Physical Therapist and Physical Therapist Assistant - Relicensure is \$138.95.
+The cost of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$443.70.
+The cost of relicensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$463.70.
+The cost of renewal of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$463.70.